AliElSaleh/RiftBuild/README.md

 BuildDirectory bin        # default value is Build IntermediateDirectory int # default value is Intermediate

-# fill in the blanks below for your program
+# fill in/replace the following below for your program/project
 CompilerFlags -std=c11 -O3 etc...
 LinkerFlags
 Includes path/to/include-dir thirdparty/dir anotherdir